 - Connect with other users?

 A correlation between behavior and retention is your first clue that you're on the right track, but it isn't everything.
-If you're in the early stages of your startup, you likely don't have a big enough user base to jump to conclusions based on data alone.
+If you're in the early stages of your startup, you likely don't have a big enough user base to jump to conclusions based on raw data alone.
 Confirm or adjust your hypothesis with further investigation.

 Supplement with user feedback

-Reach out to top users for qualitative feedback to supplement what you've already learned from the data.
+Reach out to top users for qualitative feedback to supplement and contextualize what you've already learned from the data.
 If the numbers have shown that there is a correlation between specific behaviors and retention, users can tell you why.

 Reach out with a personal email to kickstart the discussion: